WebAssembly/module-linking/proposals/module-types/Overview.md

 # Module Types for WebAssembly

-A proposal to enhance module types to include import/export names and define text format parse rules, so that module types can be written independently of module definition.
+A proposal to enhance module types to include import/export names and define text format syntax, so that module types can be written independently of module definitions.

 This proposal is backwards compatible, does not change the `.wasm` binary format and requires no changes to wasm consumers such as browsers.